hungcq/knowledge-repo/IT/designing-data-intensive-applications/4-encoding-evolution.md

     - Not reuse field tags
     - Not add/remove required field
 - Avro:
-  - Use for encoding many similar records
+  - Use for encoding many similar records.
+Schema included at start of the encoded file.
+  - Decode: match writer & reader schema by field name
-  - Use schema history for evolution, match by field name
+  - Use schema history for evolution
   - Light-weight: no field name, field tag
 - Advs of schemas:
   - Compact
   - Can be used as documentation.
 Track changes
-  - Gen code from schema
+  - Can gen code from schema
 ### 4.2.
-Modes of data flow
+Modes of data flow between processes
 - Through DB:
-  - Old code should only ignore field, not write the whole object
+  - Old code should ignore new fields, not write the whole object
   - Migrate:
     - All rows: expensive
     - Gradually when read
 - Through services: REST & RPC:
   - RPC problem: treat network calls (many complications) like function calls
-  - Evolution: if can’t force client to update, keep multi versions of the same API
+  - Evolution: if can't force client to update, keep multi versions of the same API
 - Through async messages:
   - Advs:
     - Buffer between services -> handle failure
     - No service discovery needed
     - Allow 1 to many
-    - Decouple sender – recipient
+    - Decouple sender - recipient
   - Distributed actor framework:
     - Base on actor model: actor (logic) handle async messages sent by other actors
     - Distributed: actors on dif nodes, mes sent across nodes
     - -> Mes can be lost
-    - Problem: encoding format, difficult evolution
+    - Problem: language-specific encoding format, difficult evolution
     - -> Need to replace with other format (e.g. Protocol buffers)